|Doc. Number||Article Title||Effective Date||Version|

 In this scenario, a customer has not paid any earned performance fees on an individual debt.

 In this scenario, there is a Discover account with $0 in earned performance fees paid.
-To create an offer, click the “Settlement Offer” icon (see below left), and then click "Create One" if there are no existing offers for this settlement.
+To create an offer, click the handshake “Settlement Offer” icon (see below left), and then click "Create One" if there are no existing offers for this settlement.
 Otherwise, click the “New Offer” button in the top right corner (see below right).

-Enter the new offer amount in the “Offer Amount” field.
+Enter a new offer amount in the “Offer Amount” field.
 Under the Payment Schedule section (see the middle of the image below), enter the payment start date and the number of payments to be made.

 Once you add the Start Date, and Number of Payments, if you scroll down to the Performance Fee schedule (see below), the dollar amount listed will be the total earned performance fees for this individual account, which should total $3,000 of this $15,000 original balance.

-To turn this new feature on and off, click the Admin tab and then click on Settings.
+To turn this new feature on and off, go to the Admin tab and then click on "Settings" in the Navigation Bar.

 You will now see an EPF fee control toggle at the bottom of the "General" section of the Settings page.

 By un-selecting this radio button, the earned performance fee schedule will revert to how it was prior to this feature being rolled out.
 That will allow you to collect the total earned performance fees for debt, every time the debt is settled, even if it's been voided in the past.

 For more information, email us at Support@debtpaypro.com.